Vishweswaran-Vishal/Fashionclub/README.md

-# E-Commerce-Nile-Website
+# FashionClub.
-Django Simple Multi-Vendor E-Commerce-Nile Website
+The Multi-Vendor E-commerce Website Project using Python Django Framework and MySQL is a comprehensive web-based application designed to provide a platform for online marketplaces.

 # ABSTRACT

 ## if you like this project then ADD a STAR ⭐️ to this project 👆

-The Multi-Vendor E-commerce Website Project using Python Django Framework and MySQL is a comprehensive web-based application designed to provide a platform for online marketplaces.

 The system features an intuitive user interface that allows vendors to easily create and manage their own online stores, add products, set prices, and fulfill orders.
 The system also provides customers with a seamless shopping experience, add items to their cart, and make purchases.